ADD CONDITION

 Hepatic Impairment

 There is no information available regarding the use of this medication in patients with hepatic impairment.
 Consequently, there are no dosage adjustments, special monitoring requirements, or precautions specified for individuals with compromised liver function.
-Healthcare professionals should exercise clinical judgment when considering the use of this medication in patients with liver problems, as the absence of specific guidance necessitates careful evaluation of the patient's overall health status and liver function.
+Healthcare professionals should exercise caution and consider the overall clinical context when prescribing this medication to patients with liver problems, as the absence of specific guidance necessitates careful evaluation of potential risks and benefits.

 Overdosage